PraneethJain/GSoC/proposal.typ

 For integration testing on the #link("https://github.com/JuliaInterop/libcxxwrap-julia", [libcxxwrap.jl]) component, the automated tests currently work for pull requests.
 I will update the testing solution such that it works outside of pull requests as well.

 == Stretch Goals
 If time permits, I would like to make general improvements to the core of CxxWrap, and add more STL containers.
+Otherwise, I will be implementing these after the completion of GSoC.

 === Add Iterator Support
 Many STL algorithms depend upon the use of iterators.
 For this, an iterator type for containers has to be exposed from the C++ side, so that it can be used to call these algorithms from the Julia side.